nroggendorff/train-llama/CONTRIBUTING.md

-# Contributing to the train-llama docker image
+# Contributing to the train-deepseek docker image

-Thank you for considering contributing to the train-llama docker image!
+Thank you for considering contributing to the train-deepseek docker image!
 I appreciate your interest in improving this project.
 To keep things running smoothly, please follow the guidelines below when contributing.

 ## How to Contribute